Sajeeb Wazed Joy: Public life

 Wazed first appeared on the Bangladeshi political scene in 2004, when he made a widely publicized visit to Bangladesh.
 On 25 February 2009, Wazed officially joined the Awami League as a primary member of the Rangpur district unit of the party.
 Rangpur is the ancestral home district of his father Wazed Miah and his potential parliamentary constituency.

-After the Awami League returned to power in 2009 with Sheikh Hasina as Prime Minister for a second time, he made his first public statements after the BDR Mutiny, praising his mother's handling of the crisis.
+After the Awami League returned to power in 2009 with Sheikh Hasina as prime minister for a second time, he made his first public statements after the BDR Mutiny, praising his mother's handling of the crisis.
 "This is probably the biggest incident Bangladesh has had since 1975 and our government and the prime minister has handled this compassionately, pragmatically but decisively to bring the situation under control" he said in an interview to the BBC.

-Wazed has been active in promoting the Digital Bangladesh scheme of the Government of Bangladesh.